diagrams/diagrams-haddock/README.md

   request](https://github.com/diagrams/diagrams-haddock/issues); they
   shouldn't be too hard to add.

+Also, if you simply invoke `diagrams-haddock` with no targets, it will process the Cabal package in the current directory.

 `diagrams-haddock` also takes a few command-line options which can be used to customize its behavior:

-* `-c`, `--cachedir`: When diagrams are compiled, their source code is hashed and the output stored in a file like `068fe.......342.svg`, with the value of the hash as the name of the file.
+* `-c`, `--cachedir`: When diagrams are compiled, their source code is hashed and the output image stored in a file like `068fe.......342.svg`, with the value of the hash as the name of the file.
 This way, if the source code for a diagram has not changed in between invocations of `diagrams-haddock`, it does not need to be recompiled.
 This